rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 +        ]
 +    ],
 +
-+    /// Interupt Clear Register
++    /// Interrupt Clear Register
 +    ICR [
 +        /// Meta field for all pending interrupts
 +        ALL OFFSET(0) NUMBITS(11) []